 - Expert pre-reviews of drafts of their CBPR pilot project proposals

 - Access to other Irving Institute services and programs

 Course Dates, Time, and Location

-In addition to the in-person seminars, participants will undertake independent reading and writing exercises outside of class.
+In addition to the seminars, participants will undertake independent reading and writing exercises outside of class.

 For a full description of the CBPR Program including information on the course structure, learning modules, partnership requirement, and pilot funding opportunity, see our overview.
 This document is for reference only.
 Applications must be submitted online.

 Applications open February 2022.
 Anticipated deadline March 2022.